This course is for 2021/22 entry.

 Your studies are supported by a team of committed and enthusiastic teachers and researchers, experts in their chosen field.
 On occasion we also work with external professionals to enhance your learning and appreciation of the wider subject.

-Our Clinical Skills Centre designed to mirror 'real' health care environments with simulated 6-bedded ward to provide an adaptable, modern and appropriate space for both teaching and research.
+The School's interdisciplinary Clinical Skills Centre is designed to mirror 'real' health care environments and provide an adaptable, modern and appropriate space for both teaching and research.

 Ask a student